20LitersAdmin/liters_tracker/docs/chip_notes.md

 # CURRENT:
 0. List from Amanda of missing or bad info

+0. Load dashboard to a specific year && month

+0. Check model specs for missing methods
+- Report is checked

 1. Plans architecture:
 - Plan form
 -- geography: contracts/{:id}/plans